 To maintain the beautiful smile you worked so hard for throughout your treatment, you’ll have to commit to a long-term retention plan.

 Over time, retainers age.
 They may lose their effectiveness, break, or become lost or damaged due to neglect.
-To provide peace of mind and help you protect your investment, we offer our patients the “Retainers for Life” program for long term protection!
+To provide peace of mind and help you protect your investment, we offer our patients the Retainer Program for long term protection!

-Our “Retainers for Life” program helps to ensure that you always have properly fitting retainers, without having to worry about retainer cost.
+Our Retainer Program helps to ensure that you always have properly fitting retainers, without having to worry about retainer cost.
 After paying the initial enrollment fee, you’ll receive up to 4 free replacement retainers per year (one arch per replacement).
 After 6 years, you’re eligible to re-enroll in the program!

 If you want to know more about our retainer program, please reach out to us!